oskiegarcia/aws-eks-demo/README.md

 ## 1. AWS Environment setup
  - AWS user/roles setup
  - Cloud9 setup
    * Why Cloud9?
-It has aws cli, golang, git, and other softwares pre-installed
+It has AWS cli, golang, git, docker, and other softwares pre-installed
    * create workspace
    * create an IAM role (eksworkshop-admin, assign AdministratorAcccess) for your workspace
    * attach the IAM role for your workspace